-A DNS entry and a static IP address must be available for the connector virtual appliance.
+A DNS entry and a static IP address must be available for the VMware Identity Manager virtual appliance.
 Because each company administers their IP addresses and DNS records differently, before you begin your installation, request the DNS record and IP addresses to use.

 Configuring reverse lookup is optional.
 When you implement reverse lookup, you must define a PTR record on the DNS server so the virtual appliance uses the correct network configuration.